(Back to Alabama Haunted Index)

 One guide reported that a man, who was new in town, was hired to spray in the mansion for pests.
 After going upstairs to start the spraying process, he made a hurried retreat from the second floor down the main staircase.
 He said that an unseen presence in the bedroom nearest the stairs, nearly pushed him to the ground.

-Also seen by various people are the two apparitions of 2 little girls looking out of an upstairs window on the second floor.
-These little girls are assumed to be John Parkman's daughters, though one one knows for sure.
+Also seen by various people are the apparitions of 2 little girls looking out of an upstairs window on the second floor.
+These little girls are assumed to be John Parkman's daughters, though it isn't know for sure.

-Guides downstairs also hear door and windows being opened and shut.
+Guides downstairs also hear doors and windows being opened and shut.
 Both the shutters and the windows are locked before the museum is closed.
-A security person is specifically hired to be sure it is done.
+A security person was specifically hired to be sure it was done.
 However, every morning, the shutters have all been opened, which can only be opened from the inside, when the windows are unlocked.

 This sudden coldness in a formerly warm room has been reported by other employees as well.

 Two guides had identical experiences, that sounds like the two little girls teasing the living.
-When they went through the upstairs door that lead to the porch off the second floor, the door closes and locks by itself, forcing them to walk down the outside stairs.
+When they went through the upstairs door that lead to the porch off the second floor, the door closed and locked by itself, forcing them to walk down the outside stairs.
 Perhaps this porch was their favorite play area.

-In fact, caretakers who had lived in the small house in the back report that this door freely opens and closes by itself, setting off the security alarm.
+In fact, caretakers who have lived in the small house in the back report that this door freely opens and closes by itself, setting off the security alarm.